ElektraInitiative/libelektra/src/tools/gen/README.md

 ## Command-line Options

-Now if we want to implement the -P commandline option, we can do so very easily using Elektra's code generator.
+Now if we want to implement the -P commandline option, we can do so very easily using Elektra’s code generator.
 We simply add another item in the specification:

 	[/firefox/profile]